OriginTrail/dkg-docs/dkg-v6-upcoming-version/setup-instructions-archlinux.md

 ```

 ### OPTIONAL:
 You can enable all previous services to allow them to start on reboot.
+Enable GraphDB or Blazegraph depending on your choice above.
 ```
 systemctl enable graphdb
 systemctl enable blazegraph